 As a landlord, limiting vacancies at your rentals and keeping rent payments flowing are top priorities.
 But no matter how well you screen potential tenants or how great your place is, tenants may have to move early for one reason or another.

-While this can be extremely concerning for a landlord, many of those tenants, just like you, do not want to break their lease.
-Instead, tenants may request to sublease the rental – an alternative to breaking a lease that will prevent a vacancy and ensure rent payments show up as scheduled.
-In this article, we’ll answer landlords’ questions about subleasing, and guide you through successfully subleasing a rental.
+While this can be extremely concerning for a landlord, many tenants don’t want to break their rental agreement.
+Instead, they may request to sublease the rental, which is a common alternative to breaking a lease that maintains tenancy and ensures rent payments are made as scheduled.
+In this article, we’ll answer landlords’ questions about subleasing and guide you through successfully subleasing a rental.
+We’ve also researched common questions renters have about sublease agreements to ensure everyone’s on the same page.
 Let’s dive in!

 Create a Custom Lease Agreement

 Set up customizable lease agreements right in your TurboTenant account!
 Purchase a single lease agreement, or subscribe and receive unlimited lease agreements, plus electronic signatures and landlord forms.

 What is a Sublease?